University of the Arts London

 Entry requirements

-64 tariff points from Access to HE Diploma.
+64 tariff points from the complete Access to HE Diploma

 About this course

-BA Fine Art Computational Arts at Camberwell College of Arts will introduce you to new technologies that are changing the interface between art and culture.
+BA Fine Art: Computational Arts at Camberwell College of Arts invites you to experiment with new tools and approaches to art.
+You will explore how technologies influence art and culture

 **What to expect**